-Gold gave him a slight nudge with his foot, made eye contact, and gave Tin a hush look.
+Gold gave him a slight nudge with his foot, made eye contact, and warned Tin with a glance to remain quiet.
 “What do you say, Doc?”

 “Please?”
-Platinum said with a pout, jutting out her perfectly formed lower lip in a fashion similar to those women she had seen on television daytime dramas do when they wanted to get their way.
+Platinum said with a pout, jutting out her perfectly formed lower lip in a fashion similar to how she had seen those women do on television daytime dramas when they wanted to get their way.
 “Pretty please?”